-The overall score is used to determine the overall rating according to the procedures detailed in Sections 3.2 and 3.3 and it is based on the teaching, research, and service scores, calculated according to Sections 3.4, 3.5, 3.6.
+The overall score is used to determine the overall rating according to the procedures detailed in Sections 3.2, 3.3, and 3.4 and it is based on the teaching, research, and service scores, calculated according to Sections 3.5, 3.6, 3.7.
 It is calculated, in accordance to faculty focus, from the score sum obtained by adding the teaching score, research score, and service score, as follows:

-Faculty workload Overall score T/TT faculty with standard teaching workload (overall score) = min{4, (score sum)/3} Teaching-track tenured faculty (overall score) = min{4, (score sum)/2 Lecturers with service expectation $(\text{overall score}) = \min\{4, (\text{score sum})/1.5\}$ Lecturers without service expectation $(overall score) = min \{4, (score sum)\}$ scoresum= teaching score+ researchscore+ service score
+Faculty workload Overall score T/TT faculty with research-track workload (overall score) = min{4, (score sum)/3} Teaching-track tenured faculty (overall score) = $min \{4, (score sum)/2\}$ Lecturers with service expectation (overallscore)=min{4, (scoresum)/1.5} Lecturers without service expectation $(overall score) = min \{4, (score sum)\}$ Score sum= teaching score+ research score+ service score

-The standard teaching workload for tenured and tenure-track faculty is a 60% teaching assignment, typically teaching 18 SCHs during a 9-month academic year, and may include teaching equivalencies for activities related to teaching, research, service, or administration, according to UTRGV HOP.
-Teaching-track tenured faculty are faculty that transitioned into an 80% teaching assignment, typically teaching 24 SCHs during a 9-month academic year.
+The research-track workload for tenured and tenure-track faculty is a 60% teaching assignment (with 20% research + 20% service OR 30% research + 10% service), typically teaching 18 SCHs during a 9-month academic year, and may include teaching equivalencies for activities related to teaching, research, service, or administration, according to UTRGV HOP.

+Teaching-track tenured faculty are faculty that transitioned into an 80% teaching assignment (with 10% research + 10% service), typically teaching 24 SCHs during a 9-month academic year.

 Lecturers have no research expectations.
 They have service expectations when they are given an 80% teaching assignment (typically 3-year Lecturers; 24 SCHs during 9-month academic year).
 They have no service expectations when they are given a 100% teaching assignment (typically 1-year Lecturers; 30 SCHs during 9-month academic year).